 7. How do I know if the VM is running or not?

-8. How do I know if the kernel is on or not? (notebooks)
+8. How do I know if the kernel is running?
+(Jupyter notebooks)

 The circle icon at the far right (next to Python 3 in the screenshot above) will be filled if the kernel is processing and the row that is running will show ln[*].
 If the circle is open, as shown above, it means the kernel is idle.